This post may contain affiliate links. Please read our disclosure policy.

 To make Frosting:

-• Top with fresh raspberries (optional) and cut into rectangles or wedges.
+- Top with sliced almonds or fresh raspberries (optional) and cut into rectangles or wedges.

 Nutrition information is automatically calculated, so should only be used as an approximation.